Abortion in Rhode Island: Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state increased from five in 1982 to six in 1992.
 In 2014, there were three abortion clinics in the state.
 In 2014, 80% of the counties in the state did not have an abortion clinic.
 That year, 36% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there was one Planned Parenthood clinic, which offered abortion services, in a state with a population of 246,389 women aged 15–49.

 Statistics

 In the period between 1972 and 1974, there were no recorded illegal abortion deaths in the state.
 In 1990, 137,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had no publicly funded abortions.
 In 2014, 63% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 71% of Rhode Islanders said that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 6.2 deaths per 1,000 live births.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, an abortion rights protest was held outside the Rhode Island State Capitol on June 24.
+The Providence Police Department stated they were investigating an officer running for Rhode Island State Senate after he allegedly assaulted a political opponent during the protest while off-duty.